vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 ## Margin
 Margin is the amount of collateral required to keep your position open.
 It can change depending on how your position is impacted by your own actions and market movement.

-The margin calculations ensure a trader does not enter a trade that will immediately need to be closed out.
+The margin levels try to assure that a trader does not enter a trade that will immediately need to be closed out.

 When placing a key's first order on a market: the protocol will calculate the initial margin required.
 If there is not a sufficient balance in the general account to fund this, the order will be rejected.
 If there is, these funds will be moved into a margin account for that market.